Beam-Connectivity/beam-labs/vcan-in-wsl2/README.md

 ./wsl-reboot.ps1
 ```

+At this point, you might also need to reboot you machine to enable WSL to use the new linux kernel.

 At completion, open a new wsl terminal and type `uname -a`.
 If the process was successful, you should see the `5.15.57.1-microsoft-standard-WSL2+` in the output.

 Finally, launch the following command to add module from the linux kernel: